Top 20 Texas Hold ‘em Books You Need To Read ASAP

 He breaks down all the content in an easy-to-follow way and starts by explaining a theoretically sound approach for preflop play and analyzes various situations.

 Then the author moves to postflop strategy on different streets, facing different situations and sizing.
-I can’t even think of a situation that is not covered inside.
+I can’t even think of a situation that isn’t covered inside.

-He ends this book by explaining how to use all this theory in practice by analyzing real hand examples so that everything sinks in.
+He ends the book by explaining how to use all this theory in practice by analyzing real hand examples so that everything sinks in.

-I do think this is the best poker book on Texas Hold ‘em, so if you don’t have it yet, you are missing valuable information.
+I do think this is the best poker book on Texas Hold ‘em, so if you don’t have it yet, be sure to get yourself a copy so you don’t miss out on its valuable information.